jonasbn/perl-business-dk-cvr/README.md

 # DESCRIPTION

-CVR is a company registration number used in conjuction with VAT handling in Denmark.
+CVR is a company registration number used in conjunction with VAT handling in Denmark.

 If you want to use this module with [Data::FormValidator](https://metacpan.org/pod/Data::FormValidator) please check: